 Each year the Society sends details of the Annual General Meeting (AGM) to all members who are entitled to vote.
-Members are encouraged to vote by completing a proxy form and returning it to the Society or by attending the AGM itself.
-After "closed" meetings in 2021 and 2022, due to the effects of the pandemic, the 2023 AGM will again be open to members.
+Members are encouraged to vote by completing a proxy form and returning it to the Society or by attending the AGM itself..
 Members are offered a choice as to how they may cast their vote, either by postal proxy, on-line voting or attendance at the AGM.
 For a number of years the Society has encouraged members to vote by linking the number of votes cast to a donation to charity.
-The Society will donate 20 pence per postal vote and $\pounds I$ per on-line vote, up to a maximum of $\pounds I$,000.
+The Society will donate 30 pence per postal vote and $\pounds I$ per on-line vote, up to a maximum of $\pounds I$,000.